Looking to add a little spice to your ho-hum meals?

-- Breakfast: Add a dried spice or herb such as basil, oregano, or parsley to scrambled eggs.
-Think outside the pepper shaker.
+1. Add a dried spice or herb such as basil, oregano, or parsley to scrambled eggs.

-- Lunch: Sprinkle some dried tarragon on your turkey before you make that delish wrap.
+2. Sprinkle some dried tarragon on your turkey before you make that delish wrap or sandwich.

 3. Boost your black beans by adding a pinch of chili powder.
 Wrap them in a whole wheat tortilla with sauteed red peppers and onions for a Mexican-inspired lunch.